 Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

-This is an experiment of mine, just see how something like this might turn out… My favourite character has to be Minerva McGonagall, and I happen to like her paired with Albus Dumbledore, (don't say 'ugh!', get outta here!) so here is my attempt at how such a relationship might evolve.
-It involves a fairly young Minerva and is set some fifty years ago!
+This is an experiment of mine, just see how something like this might turn out… My favourite character has to be Minerva McGonagall, and I happen to like her paired with Albus Dumbledore, so here is my attempt at how such a relationship might evolve.
+It is set some fifty years ago.

 It was midnight, and only a week into her first term as a professor at Hogwarts school, Minerva felt the need for some comfort food, she was feeling alien here at the moment, the youngest professor, and so very inexperienced at teaching.